Student Achievement

 • Below the baseline level

-The College defines the expected threshold of achievement for each of these performance measures to be “above the baseline level.”
+Threshold of Acceptability: The College defines the expected threshold of achievement for each of these performance measures to be “within the average band.
 The rationale for this definition of achievement is to ensure uniformity across all measures and comparability to similar institutions within North Carolina.

 Basic Skills Progress Credit English Success Credit Math Success First Year Progression Curriculum Completion Rate Licensure Pass Rate Index Transfer Performance